Introduction

 It could only receive a few stations, and very poorly at that.
 First thing

-to do was check the alignment, and this was way out.
+to do was check the alignment, which was way out.
 I peaked the IF coil

 at 21.75Mc/s, and then set the local oscillator and RF trimmers at 105Mc/s.